HeardLibrary/workshops/Minecraft/readme.md

   * [Learn to Program Minecraft with Minecraft Plugins](https://pragprog.com/book/ahmine2/learn-to-program-with-minecraft-plugins) by Andy Hunt provides a great introduction to both Java and CanaryMod.

-  * Writing a Command to Build a Castle in CanaryMod
+####Writing a Command to Build a Castle in CanaryMod

 ![Source Code](http://i.imgur.com/27pvKZw.png)

+Let's change a block type in our Castle: here's [the list of avaiable block types](http://docs.visualillusionsent.net/CanaryLib/1.0-RC-3/net/canarymod/api/world/blocks/class-use/BlockType.html) in CanaryMod.

+Now let's recompile our source code...

 ###Making Minecraft Maps with [WorldPainter](http://www.worldpainter.net/)